kholia/DDX/Manual-for-DDX.md

   ![TX-BPF 1](./Pictures/BPF-1-reduced.png)

   ![TX-BPF 2](./Pictures/BPF-28-1-reduced.png)

-  If you have the budget, better TX-BPF filters are available from SurgeStop (Morgan Systems).

   While many amateur radio operators focus *solely* on antenna optimization, the significant benefits of TX-BPF filters are often overlooked or